NesCafe62/pandora-3.0-core/README.md

 So, what if any opportunity of customisation should not be hindered?
 The idea is not to make huge and universal components with many of options for all occasions.
-But make simple things that can be used in major cases.
+But make simple solutions that can be used in major cases.
 And then build on top of them to suit particular requirements.

 ### 4. One step towards a "Tool of tomorrow development"